polyswarmer/documentation/README.md

 ## Navigation

 Navigation items can be edited in the `[lang].yml` file.

 Add `root: true` to an item if you do not want the url to be localized.

+You can also add `subitems: (name: string, [array of items])` to create a dropdown.

 ## Headings and Sidebar Navigation